Schiller-Stoff/LoadStyler/readme.md

 ### Applying specific links for the page-transition

-Add instantiation declare the links which should call the transition effect
+At instantiation declare the links which should call the transition effect

 ```
 let links = $('nav a')